 My primary interests lie in experimental approaches to the mental representation of linguistic variation.
 My dissertation considers the mental representation of the morphophonological variable ING (as in walking vs. walkin’) by probing aspects of shared representation using an auditory priming paradigm.

-I am currently an editor for Penn Working Papers in Linguistics.
+I am currently Editor-in-Chief of Penn Working Papers in Linguistics.